openhab/openhab-docs/configuration/items.md

 ### Types

-The Item type defines which kind of values can be stored in that Item and which commands can be sent to it.
+The Item type defines which kind of state can be stored in that Item and which commands can be sent to it, e.g. String, Number or binary Switch.
 They are comparable with basic variable data types in programming languages.

 Each Item type has been optimized for certain components in your smart home.